zongou/packages/README.md

 # packages
-store compiled packages, mostly for debian and termux
+compiled packages, mostly for debian and termux